-Section 4.0 Qualifications for Licensure of Marriage and Family Therapists
+Section 3.0 Qualifications for Licensure of Marriage and Family Therapists

-- 4.1 An applicant for licensure shall submit to the Board written evidence on forms furnished by the Division verified under oath (i.e., notarized) that said applicant: - 4.1.1 is of good character; and - 4.1.2 has completed a graduate degree program specializing in marital and family therapy from a college or university accredited by the New England Association of Schools and Colleges, or an equivalent regional accreditation agency; or - 4.1.3 has a master's degree or certificate in advanced graduate studies or a doctoral degree in marriage and family therapy from a recognized educational institution, or a graduate degree in an allied field from a recognized educational institution and graduate level course work that is equivalent to a master's degree in marriage and family therapy.
-Coursework must include the required components of the core curriculum as defined in Appendix "B" herein; and - 4.1.4 has completed sixty (60) semester hours or ninety (90) quarter hours within their graduate degree program specializing in marital and family therapy; and - 4.1.5 has completed a minimum of twelve (12) semester hours or eighteen (18) quarter hours of supervised practicum and a one (1) calendar year of supervised internship consisting of twenty (20) hours per week or its equivalent with emphasis in marriage and family therapy supervised by the department within the college or university granting the requisite degree or by an accredited postgraduate clinical training program, approved by the Commission on Accreditation for Marriage and Family Therapy Education recognized by the United States Department of Education or education and/or experience which is deemed equivalent by the Board; and - 4.1.6 has had a minimum of two (2) years of relevant postgraduate experience, including at least two thousand (2,000) hours of direct client contact offering clinical or counseling or therapy services with emphasis in marriage and family therapy subsequent to being awarded a master's degree or doctorate; and - 4.1.7 has had a minimum of one hundred (100) hours of post-degree supervised case spread over two (2) years, provided such supervision was provided by a person who at the time of rendering said supervision was recognized by the Board as an approved supervisor under the following guidelines; and - i) For the purposes of the rules and regulations herein, a person shall be an "approved supervisor" of marriage and family therapy post-graduates if she/he is duly certified as a supervisor by the American Association of Marriage and Family Therapists (AAMFT). - 4.1.8 has passed to the satisfaction of the Board an examination conducted by it to determine the applicant's qualification for licensure as a marriage and family therapist or is applying for licensure under the provisions of section 5-63.2-15 of the Rhode Island General Laws, as amended.
+- 3.1 An applicant for licensure shall submit to the Board written evidence on forms furnished by the Department verified under oath (i.e., notarized) that said applicant: - 3.1.1 is of good character; and - 3.1.2 has completed a graduate degree program specializing in marital and family therapy from a college or university accredited by the New England Association of Schools and Colleges, or an equivalent regional accreditation agency; or - 3.1.3 has a master's degree or certificate in advanced graduate studies or a doctoral degree in marriage and family therapy from a recognized educational institution, or a graduate degree in an allied field from a recognized educational institution and graduate level course work that is equivalent to a master's degree in marriage and family therapy.
+Coursework must include the required components of the core curriculum as defined in Appendix "B" herein; and - 3.1.4 has completed sixty (60) semester hours or ninety (90) quarter hours within their graduate degree or post-graduate degree program specializing in marital and family therapy; and - 3.1.5 has completed a minimum of twelve (12) semester hours or eighteen (18) quarter hours of supervised practicum and a one (1) calendar year of supervised internship consisting of twenty (20) hours per week or its equivalent with emphasis in marriage and family therapy supervised by the department within the college or university granting the requisite degree or by an accredited postgraduate clinical training program, approved by the Commission on Accreditation for Marriage and Family Therapy Education recognized by the United States Department of Education or education and/or experience which is deemed equivalent by the Board; and

+3.1.6 has had a minimum of two (2) years of relevant postgraduate experience, including at least two thousand (2,000) hours of direct client contact offering clinical or counseling or therapy services with emphasis in marriage and family therapy subsequent to being awarded a master's degree or doctorate with a minimum of one hundred (100) hours of post-degree supervised case work spread over two (2) years.

+Such supervision shall be provided by a person who at the time of rendering said supervision was recognized by the Board as an approved supervisor under the following guidelines: